 If you have never heard this song before, you can hear the official lyric video on YouTube below.

-- Story behind the song “Great Is Our God” by Plumb with lyrics – New Release Today Article
+The story behind the song “Great Is Our God” by Plumb with lyrics – New Release Today Article

 This Week’s Challenge

 Get inspired by this week’s song to dig into Psalm 145.
 Spend some real time in it.
 Try using the Bible Interaction Tool Exercise of reading it out loud.
-Don’t just do a quick drive by.
+Don’t just do a quick drive-by.
 Meditate on the words and even try to remember what you’ve read!
-Make a list of your own of personal examples of God’s goodness in your life and share them with others…proclaim them.
+Make a list of your own personal examples of God’s goodness in your life and share them with others…proclaim them.
 May you bless His holy name forever and ever.